 The Company maintains investments in various affiliates that are accounted for as equity method investments, the most significant of which are related to the Company's merchant alliances.
 The Company's share of net income or loss from these investments is reported within (loss) income from investments in unconsolidated affiliates and the related tax expense or benefit is reported within the income tax provision in the consolidated statements of income.
+The Company reviews its equity method investments each reporting period for indications of an other-than-temporary deterioration in value.
+A deterioration in value of an equity method investment determined to be other-than-temporary is recorded as a current-period impairment charge within (loss) income from investments in unconsolidated affiliates in the consolidated statements of income.

 The Company maintains noncontrolling ownership interests in Sagent M&C, LLC ("Sagent") and defi SOLUTIONS Group, LLC (collectively the "Lending Joint Ventures"), which are accounted for under the equity method.
 In March 2022, Sagent completed a transaction with a third party for the contribution from and the sale by such third party to Sagent of certain intangible and tangible personal property rights, resulting in a dilution of the Company's ownership interest in Sagent.
-As a result of the transaction, the Company recognized a pre-tax gain of \$80 million within (loss) income from investments in unconsolidated affiliates, with related tax expense of \$19 million recorded through the income tax provision, in the consolidated statement of income during the three months ended March 31, 2022.
+As a result of the transaction, the Company recognized a pre-tax gain of \$80 million within (loss) income from investments in unconsolidated affiliates, with related tax expense of \$19 million recorded through the income tax provision, in the consolidated statement of income during the six months ended June 30, 2022.
 The Company's remaining noncontrolling ownership interest in Sagent continues to be accounted for as an equity method investment.

-The Lending Joint Ventures maintain, as amended in April 2022, variable-rate term loan facilities with aggregate outstanding borrowings of \$37 million in senior unsecured debt at March 31, 2023 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$83 million with a syndicate of banks, which mature in April 2027.
-There were \$28 million of aggregate outstanding borrowings on the revolving credit facilities at March 31, 2023.
+The Lending Joint Ventures maintain, as amended in April 2022, variable-rate term loan facilities with aggregate outstanding borrowings of \$37 million in senior unsecured debt at June 30, 2023 and variable-rate revolving credit facilities with an aggregate borrowing capacity of \$83 million with a syndicate of banks, which mature in April 2027.
+There were \$33 million of aggregate outstanding borrowings on the revolving credit facilities at June 30, 2023.
 The Company has guaranteed the debt of the Lending Joint Ventures and does not anticipate that the Lending Joint Ventures will fail to fulfill their debt obligations (see Note 7).